POSIX Thread

 • EAGAIN: The maximum number of recursive locks for the mutex has been exceeded.

-• EINVAL: The mutex object is not valid.
+• EINVAL: The mutex pointer is NULL or the mutex is not initialized.

 • EINVAL: The mutex was created with PTHREAD_PRIO_PROTECT and the current thread’s priority is higher than the current priority ceiling.